Content |

 Evstignei Fomin, who studied with Italian masters, composed the music for her libretto "Novgorod Bogatyr Boeslaevich."
 The opera premiered on November 27, 1786 in St. Petersburg.

 The plot of the tale of Fuflych-Bogatyr was proposed by Count Orlov.
 Catherine based on this tale wrote a parody of her cousin Gustav III, King of Sweden.
-The libretto was set to music by Vicente Martino y Soler, a Spanish composer who settled in Russia in 1788.
+The libretto was set to music by Vicente Martin y Soler, a Spanish composer who settled in Russia in 1788.
 The opera Gorebogatyr Kosometovich was first presented on March 30, 1789 at the Hermitage Theater.
 The opera overture of three traditional Russian melodies was a great success, and the great princes Alexander and Konstantin knew its text by heart.
 However, Catherine, in order to avoid a political scandal, placed the following note in the printed libretto: "Do not perform in the city theater in the presence of foreign ministers."

-Catherine wished Domenico Cimarosa to compose music for her drama on the early history of Russia, entitled "The Initial Management of Oleg" (1786), but he worked too slowly, so she replaced him with Giuseppe Sarti, who wrote the opera with Pashkevich and Milan musician K. Cannobio.
+Later, Catherine wished Domenico Cimarosa to compose music for her drama on the topic of early Russian history entitled "Initial Management of Oleg" (1786), but he worked too slowly, so she replaced him with Giuseppe Sarti, who wrote the opera with Pashkevich and Milan musician K. Cannobio.
 The premiere took place on October 15, 1790 at the Hermitage Theater.

 Finally, the opera based on her libretto "Fedul with Children" was composed by Vasily Pashkevich and Martin-i Soler, and its premiere took place on January 16, 1791 in St. Petersburg.